A Comprehensive Guide To Light Bulb Bases

 Choosing The Correct Light Bulb Base

-The key to choosing the correct light bulb base lies in compatibility with the light fixture.
+The key to choosing the correct light bulb base is compatibility with the light fixture.
 Here are some steps to guide you in making the right choice:

 • Check The Fixture: The appropriate base type and bulb wattage are indicated on the labels of many different types of fixtures.
 Always act by these recommendations.